-Deciding to divorce can be a heart-wrenching process.
-Determining if divorce is the best path or if the marriage is salvageable is a difficult road to travel.
-Men contemplating dissolving their marriage often have more questions than answers.
-Struggling to do the right thing, they feel lost and overwhelmed as they navigate through the divorce decision.
+Deciding to divorce is a heart-wrenching process.
+Determining if divorce is the best path, or if the marriage is salvageable, is a difficult road to travel.

-While every situation is unique and every relationship has its own set of circumstances —considering the following topics can be helpful in determining if it is time to end the marriage.
+While every situation is unique and every relationship has its own set of circumstances, considering the following topics often help to determine how to move forward.

-Romantic, friendship or business, all relationships rely on communication.
+Romantic, friendship, or business, all relationships rely on communication.
 When communication breaks down, bonds will quickly deteriorate.
-If you are deciding to divorce, chances are you have hit some potholes when it comes to communicating.

 Loss of Love

 You may feel like you lost that loving feeling.

 This is an all-too-common sensation.
 Couples frequently grow apart over the years.
 The spark often disappears and you wind up more like glorified roommates than husband and wife.

 There’s no single reason for this.
 New careers or moves disrupt some couples.
 Political differences divide many marriages.
 Children leaving home often change the dynamic of a relationship drastically.
 Sometimes people simply evolve in different directions as they age.

 If you’ve tried to rekindle the romance with no success, it may be time to move on.